bulentAkgul/laravel-file-creator/README.md

 # Laravel File Creator

 The purpose of this package is to create app, database, and test files.
-This can be a replacement of Laravel's file generator commands because this package offers quite nice features.
+It can be a replacement of Laravel's file generator commands because this package offers some quite nice features.

 ### Installation
 If you installed **[Packagified Laravel](https://github.com/bulentAkgul/packagified-laravel)**, you should have this package already.
 So skip installation.